-Semple’s earlier breakout bestseller, Where'd You Go, Bernadette has been translated into eighteen languages, spent a year on the New York Times bestseller list, won the American Library Association's Alex Award, was shortlisted for the Women's Prize for Fiction, and is in development as a major motion picture by director Richard Linklater and starring Cate Blanchett.
+Semple’s earlier breakout bestseller, Where'd You Go, Bernadette has been translated into eighteen languages, spent a year on the New York Times bestseller list, won the American Library Association's Alex Award, was shortlisted for the Women's Prize for Fiction, and will be a major motion picture by director Richard Linklater, and starring Cate Blanchett, Kristen Wiig, and Judy Greer (Annapurna Pictures, May 2018).
 Jonathan Franzen said of the book, "The characters in Where'd You Go, Bernadette may be in real emotional pain, but Semple has the wit and perspective and imagination to make their story hilarious.
 I tore through this book with heedless pleasure.”

 Semple’s debut novel, This One is Mine, is a compassionate and wickedly funny satire about our need for “more”—and the often disastrous decisions we make in the pursuit of happiness.
 The book was a finalist for the 2010 Pacific Northwest Booksellers Association Award.

 Semple’s short form work has appeared in The New Yorker and The Los Angeles Times.